 Smart contracts can also help with the royalty payments issues in the entertainment industry.
 There’s a commonly known problem with determining who owns the rights to a particular song or any other work of art and how to guarantee that every person who is legally obliged will receive royalty payments.
 A smart contract solution can help tracking all ownership rights.
 Any data change requires the approval of all parties on the network which ensures trust in ownership.
 As all participants know who owns what, the smart contract can be used to ensure that a royalty payment will be generated automatically and paid without any delays.
 Such transaction is broadcasted across the blockchain, so any stakeholder can instantly reflect this on his accounting.

 If you want to implement smart contracts for your business, there are two main options for you.
-You can either rely on software development company that knows better how to deal with it or use a smart contract platform such as Ethereum.
+You can either rely on a software development company that knows better how to deal with it or use a smart contract platform such as Ethereum.

 Ethereum Use Cases